 Beds: 1 kingsize and 3 singles

-Luxuries: TV & DVD player in each bedroom.
+Luxuries: WiFi.
+TV & DVD player in each bedroom.

 General: Freeview TV.
-Oil central heating at extra cost.
+Oil central heating at extra cost for 2015; included for 2016.
 Solar heated water.

 Utilities: Electric oven, ceramic hob. microwave, fridge/freezer, dishwasher, washing machine

 Standard: Kettle, toaster, iron

 Other: Bed linen and towels provided. £100 cleaning/breakages deposit requested please.